microsoft/WhatTheHack/015-Serverless/README.md

 ## Technologies

-Azure services and related products leveraged to create this one possible solution architecture:
+Azure services and related products leveraged to create this one possible solution architecture are:
 *	Azure Functions
 *	Azure Cognitive Services
 *	Azure Event Grid